Frequently Asked Questions

 There are some offices on campus that are not student-facing and having employees on campus is not necessary for their business purpose.
 In these cases, employees should continue to work remotely to the extent possible.
 Supervisors were empowered to make the decision that is best for the department’s business functions and the safety of your department and colleagues on campus.
 They will be communicating that decision with you.

-While most of our workforce is now working from home, there are employees who must remain on campus to support our students or continue vital business operations.
 Our goal is to provide a healthy work environment for everyone and, in turn, to minimize the risk of illness whenever possible.
 As a means to achieve this goal, we would like to offer the following reminders aimed at reducing the risk of illness in the workplace:

 - First and foremost, stay home if you are sick or presenting any associated symptoms